Bill Meakes: Rugby career

 In 2013, Meakes moved to England as he played for Clifton RFC, a local rugby union club based in Bristol.
 In early 2014, Meakes linked up with Gloucester Rugby having played for Clifton since his arrival in the UK as a non-contracted player.
 He did enough to earn an academy contract for the 2014–15 season.
 On 15 January 2015, Meakes signed his first professional contract with Gloucester since his move to the English club became permanent.

 In 2016, Meakes was released from his contract with Gloucester to make his debut in Super Rugby with Perth-based Western Force from the 2017 season.

 Following a year with Western Force, Meakes signed with rivals Melbourne Rebels for both the 2018 and 2019 Super Rugby seasons.
 He signed a one-year contract extension with the Rebels for the 2020 Super Rugby season.

 On 28 October 2020, Meakes returns to England to sign with Premiership side London Irish on a short-term deal until the end of January 2021 as injury cover.

 He joined Major League Rugby side LA Giltinis following his time at London Irish.
 He competed for Australia at the 2022 Rugby World Cup Sevens in Cape Town.

+Meakes has never played for the Wallabies.